Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 What are the best tools to make cabinet doors?

-With the basics of a cabinet door broken down to the stile, rail and a panel woodworkers will start with tools to cut, shape, sand and drill.
-The most common tools are a table saw, miter saw, router and router table, the right router bits, a variety of sanders and hardware jigs to ensure holes are installed in the proper spot.
+With the basics of a cabinet door broken down to the stile, rail, and panel, woodworkers will start with tools to cut, shape, sand, and drill.
+The most common tools are a table saw, miter saw, router and router table, the right router bits, a variety of sanders, and hardware jigs to ensure holes are installed in the proper spot.

 What is the best router for making cabinet doors?

 The best router for making cabinets is a router that is installed in a router table with a router lift.
-While a 2HP router will work fine for cutting rails and stiles, if your plans include raised panel doors you’ll want to use a larger router over 3HP.
+At the same time, a 2HP router will work fine for cutting rails and stiles; if your plans include raised panel doors, you’ll want to use a larger router over 3HP.

 Can I make shaker doors with a dado blade?